 The right to retreat to one’s home for comfort and security is fundamental in our society.
-Unfortunately, that right is often violated by individuals who are intent on stealing valuables or causing serious harm to folks while they’re at home.
+So is the right to self-defense.

 When someone encroaches upon the sanctity of another’s home by entering or breaking in with the intent to do harm, homeowners have the right to defend themselves and their dwelling.
 For an assortment of reasons, however, the government sometimes chooses to prosecute homeowners who decide to defend themselves, their families, and their homes.
 This is the scenario A.B., Adam’s client, found himself in.

 A.B. and an acquaintance had a contentious relationship due to controlled substances and a shared interest in a particular woman.
 They both lived in a small community about 90 minutes north of the Twin Cities.
 Their issues boiled over when A.B.’s acquaintance showed up to A.B.’s home under the influence and looking for a fight.
 When A.B. answered the door, his acquaintance barged into the home and began assaulting him.
 A.B. subdued the man, and went to his room for a pistol.
 He returned and ordered the acquaintance to leave.
 The acquaintance lunged at A.B. and A.B. beat the acquaintance with the gun.
 At some point, the gun went off and the acquaintance was shot in the forearm.
 The man jumped out a window and called the police.
 A.B. did not call the police.